-Even an iPhone shot is good enough to identify this beetle, spotted on one of the tree guards in the picnic clearing in early May.
+Even an iPhone shot was good enough to identify this beetle, first spotted on one of the tree guards in the picnic clearing in early May and then a regular visitor through May.
+These shots are with a DSLR & macro lens.

 It’s obviously a cardinal beetle and it’s got a red head so we’re guessing Pyrochroa serraticornis, which is a properly descriptive name for once (‘notched horns’).
 Antennae are supposed to be pectinate in male, serrate in female.
 No, me neither, but looking at the picture copied below from Bugwood Wiki and the photos on the WCG website its seems pretty clear to me that our young chap is a pectinate (B vs C).